unswsecsoc/constitution/README.md

 # 2 DEFINITIONS
     2.1 For the purposes of this Constitution:
           2.1.1 The University shall mean the University of New South Wales;
+          2.1.2 The School of CSE shall mean the UNSW School of Computer Science and Engineering;
-          2.1.2 Arc shall mean Arc @ UNSW Limited;
+          2.1.3 Arc shall mean Arc @ UNSW Limited;
-          2.1.3 Re-affiliation shall mean re-affiliation with Arc;
+          2.1.4 Re-affiliation shall mean re-affiliation with Arc;
-          2.1.4 Members shall mean full members of the club;
+          2.1.5 Members shall mean full members of the club;
-          2.1.5 Associate members shall mean associate members of the club;
+          2.1.6 Associate members shall mean associate members of the club;
-          2.1.6 The Executive shall mean the Executive of the club;
+          2.1.7 The Executive shall mean the Executive of the club;
-          2.1.7 The Committee shall mean the Executive of the club as well as any member appointed by the Executive to fill a specific role;
+          2.1.8 The Committee shall mean the Executive of the club as well as any member appointed by the Executive to fill a specific role;
-          2.1.8 The Annual General Meeting shall mean the Annual General Meeting of the club;
+          2.1.9 The Annual General Meeting shall mean the Annual General Meeting of the club;
-          2.1.9 An academic day shall mean a day during the first, second, or third term of the University's academic year which is not a Saturday, Sunday, Public Holiday or University Holiday; and
+          2.1.10 An academic day shall mean a day during the first, second, or third term of the University's academic year which is not a Saturday, Sunday, Public Holiday or University Holiday; and
-          2.1.10 Subjects shall mean units of study offered by the University in progression to the award of a degree.
+          2.1.11 Subjects shall mean units of study offered by the University in progression to the award of a degree.
     2.2 Unless a contrary statement appears in Section 9 of this Constitution, the club shall be bound by all the clauses in Section 3 to Section 8 of this Constitution.